grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 The chart itself provides additional options:

-* `metrics.autoDiscover.extraRelabelingRules` - Use relabeling rules to filter the pods or services to scrape.
+* `metrics.autoDiscover.extraRelabelingRules` - Use relabeling rules to filter the Pods or services to scrape.
 * `metrics.autoDiscover.metricsTuning` - Specify which metrics to keep or drop.
 * `metrics.autoDiscover.extraMetricRelabelingRules` - Use relabeling rules to process the metrics after scraping them.